nicoanadt/AgileDataPipelineProject/README.md

 ### Apache Spark
 Build the image for spark application.
-1. Build the base image (adjust the tag version based on your need)
+1. Build the base image (adjust the tag version based on your needs)

     ```
     cd docker-base